-Cliff Williams, who has been a member of the famed Australian hard rock band AC DC since 1977 will, at last, get his own signature bass.
-He is known for using Ernie Ball Music Man basses on AC DC tours for many years.
-It was time to get his own signature line from Ernie Ball Music Man.
+Cliff Williams, who has been a member of the famed Australian hard rock band AC/DC since 1977 will, at last, get his own signature bass.
+He is known for using Ernie Ball Music Man StingRay basses on AC/DC tours for many years now.
 This bass will be released in November and is an exact replica of Cliff’s original 1979 StingRay Bass.
-Hopefully, we can see this bass in the hands of Cliff soon on an AC DC tour.
+Hopefully, we can see this bass in the hands of Cliff soon on an AC/DC tour.

 This bass will be limited to 26 instruments worldwide.
 The starting price for this bass will be a bit steep at $7,000.00.

 - Finish: Nitro Faded Burst

 - Color: Back in Burst

 - Neck: Maple Neck

 - Fingerboard: Maple

 - Frets: 21

 - Tuners: Schaller BM